Supernatural beings in Slavic religion

 Other than the many gods and goddesses of the Slavs, the ancient Slavs believed in and revered many supernatural beings that existed in nature.
 These supernatural beings in Slavic religion come in various forms, and the same name of any single being can be spelled or transliterated differently according to language and transliteration system.

 Vila

 Vilas (Le Villi, 1906) as represented by Bartolomeo Giuliano.

 Vila (pl. vile, Slovak/Czech víly) is a fairy that is similar to a nymph, identified as a nymph by the Greek historian Procopius; their name comes from the same root as the name of Veles.
-They are described as beautiful, eternally young, dressed in white, with eyes flashing like thunders, and provided with wings, and blonde hair.
+They are described as beautiful, eternally young, dressed in white, with eyes flashing like thunder, and provided with wings, and blonde hair.
 They live in the clouds, in mountain woods or in the waters.
 They are well-disposed towards men, and can turn themselves into horses, wolves, snakes, falcons and swans.
 The cult of the Vilas was still practised among South Slavs in the early twentieth century, with offerings of fruits and flowers in caves, cakes near wells, and ribbons hung from the branches of trees.